Can Baby Wipes Cause Eczema

 That's because they can include fragrances and preservatives commonly found in baby wipes which cause skin irritation or allergic reaction which may present as 'nappy rash' or a rash on baby's skin.

 Yes, baby wipes can make eczema worse.
 Speaking from experience, using disposables wet wipes caused one of my worst ever eczema flare ups.
 I was diagnosed with eczema when a child more than 40 years ago, and never quite grew out of it as the Dr said that I probably would.

-As my son was in reusable nappies, it made sense for me to switch to using reusable wipes.
+I didn't want to use cotton wool and water as it was a faff, and as my son was in reusable nappies, it made sense for me to switch to using reusable wipes.
 My eczema started to clear up almost immediately.
 Not because reusable wipes were a miracle cure, but because they just didn't include the ingredients which irritated and upset my skin.

 'Absolutely brilliant , wish I'd found them earlier, they have literally changed my little girls life, my daughter has suffered with eczema all of her life & always had issues with baby wipes, I then found cheeky wipes, they have been a god send & made nappy change so much nicer & less painful'.
 Vicky, Trustpilot

-What wipes are good for eczema?
+What are the best baby wipes for eczema?

 Of course reusable wipes can also be soaked with soaking solutions such as essential oil or chamomile teabags which make them smell great and have additional benefits for your baby.

 The important things is that you're in control and know exactly what you're applying to your baby's delicate hands and face.
 I prefer using one natural ingredient instead of many fragrances or preservatives, which can contain potential allergens.

 Plus of course reusable wipes are the more environmentally friendly baby wipes and reusable wipes will save you money too.